This braised cabbage with beef is melt-in-your-mouth tender and the definition of healthy comfort food. A Slavic staple that never gets old!

 Preparing this braised cabbage with beef requires less than 10 ingredients and only calls for a bit of simple prep.
 Below, you’ll find a simplified rundown of the process before you get started.

-- Brown the Beef: Slice the beef into similar pieces and brown each piece over medium-high heat.
+- Brown the Beef: Slice the beef into similar pieces and brown each piece over medium-high heat with oil.

 - Prep the Veggies: Grate or thinly slice the carrots and cabbage and dice the onions.